nwpray/react-forms-system/README.md

 ##### Submit

 Controls can be turned into a submittable by adding the prop `submit`.
-Any control that has the prop submit will no longer send `value`, `onChange`, `onTouched` or `validationState`.
+Any control that has the prop submit will no longer send `value`, `onChange`, `onTouch` or `validationState`.
 Instead it will recieve the callback `onSubmit` which will trigger a form submit.
 In addition the

 ```jsx
 const CustomSubmit = ({ onSubmit }) => (<button onClick={onSubmit}>Submit</button>);